If you want to select range of cells – without using Mouse selection Or Shift key, you can use F8 key as briefed below :-

 When working with large sets of data, improve your workflow by grouping cells.
 Select the rows or columns you wish to group, select the Data tab, select Group, then select either rows or columns.
 Use the + or – symbol on the left to expand and collapse groups.
 You can also create subgroups of data as well as determine subtotals.

-Have you ever used groups - Share the applications where you can use the same or already using
+Have you ever used groups - Share the applications where you can use the s

 Asking questions can create patterns of activity that compound daily into solutions, for better and for worse.
 Instead of asking "What job can I find today?" what if you asked, "What kind of job can I create today?"
 The slight twist of one word, from find to create, might hold the key to more helpful answers.